 General information about the train system in Italy

 Most of the information about train travel in this document applies to the national train system, TrenItalia.
 (Some of the possible train travel, e.g., the train from Perugia to Città di Castello is by private companies.)
 For more on TrenItalia, see a guidebook or visit their website (www.trenitalia.it), but here are a few basic helpful points.

 a) Before boarding trains, validate your ticket (to ‘time-punch’ it) by sticking it in one of the yellow machines in the station or on the platform.
-Make sure you validate the correct end (the one with extra space), or else you might occasion some exasperation on part of the conductor.
+Make sure you validate the correct end (the one with extra space).

 b) Not all trains stop at all stations.
 Check the schedule on the platform to make sure that the departing train stops at your destination.
 See more in the guidebooks for the various different types of trains.